Exabyte-io/documentation/docs/collaboration/ui/people-explorer.md

 > "Team People Explorer" or "Team Members Explorer" can be used interchangeably.

 In the image below for example, the members of the Team "Semiconductor band gaps write", contained in the aforementioned "Exabyte.io" Organization, are listed.
-Only four people are listed this time, a subset of the original six:
+Only four people are listed this time, a subset of the original six.

 ![Team People Explorer](/images/team-people-explorer.png "Team People Explorer")